 1.)
 Giovanna Stewart: Best Emerging coach of the year

 Giovanna is a dietician who is gaining success by combining her dietetic expertise with client-focused coaching skills.

 2.)
 Jaala Dyer: Coach of the year in a clinic setting –

 Jaala has developed a collaborative and creative platform for the most important chronic disease drivers that many in our communities face, and it is now being shared across the wider community.

-Sharon demonstrates committed to ongoing learning and training, individualises her client programs according to needs, and has engaged in many models of delivery and has been active running community programs.
+Sharon demonstrates a commitment to ongoing learning and training, individualises her client programs according to needs, has engaged in many models of delivery and has been active in running community programs.
 Sharon clearly works collaboratively with other health practitioners and shows leadership in her role of training health coaches.

 As you can see, there are many ways that health and wellness coaches can have an impact, and these are just a few – the top six of over 50 coaches nominated for these inaugural awards.

 On Friday, the audience was treated to a jam-packed day with speakers from different realms sharing knowledge and innovation from the coaching front.

 Session 1 was about thinking big and exploring the possibilities.

 Michael Arloski talked about how important it is to deepen our craft – and he discussed the concept of craftsmanship, which is very close to my own heart.
 Michael says that in the face of global well-being challenges that our clients face, we can double down by focusing on masterful coaching and staying within our scope of practice.
 Practice, patience and presence are required to become good at what we do, and focusing on this will help us to deliver incredible value to our clients.